 The respective aggregate amounts for the components of market income are displayed in Table 4.4.
-All market income, after alimony payments have been subtracted, sums up to some 1,365bn euros in the population captured by EU-SILC.
-Some 1,199bn of it relates to income from dependent employment (yem).
-This figure matches very well the corresponding number from external sources (1,236bn), which in this case are national accounts.
+All market income, after alimony payments have been subtracted, sums up to some 1,512bn euros in the population captured by EU-SILC.
+Some 1,325bn of it relates to income from dependent employment (yem).
+This figure matches very well the corresponding number from external sources (1,309bn), which in this case are national accounts.
 The ratio for this variable also remains quite close to one for the years it has been uprated.

 Unfortunately, it is not possible to macrovalidate the aggregate income from self-employment (yse), since national accounts report income from self-employment as well as capital- and property income jointly.
-However, it is likely that self-employment income is substantially underreported in EU-SILC, as national accounts report 570bn in 2014 for these three income components and the sum of the three income components in EU-SILC adds up to 162bn in 2014.
-The fact that capital income (yiy) seems to be accurately represented (ratio of 97%)

-reinforces the suspicion that self-employment income may be stongly under-represented in this EU-SILC dataset.
+However, it is likely that self-employment income is substantially underreported in EU-SILC, as national accounts report 543bn in 2016 for these three income components and the sum of the three income components in EU-SILC adds up to 183bn in 2016.
+The fact that capital income (yiy) seems to be accurately represented (ratio of 97%) reinforces the suspicion that self-employment income may be strongly under-represented in this EU-SILC dataset.

 The fit of other income components is very different.
-The aggregate amount of private pension income (il_ppen) matches very well external statistics, even though the number of recipients was over-represented (see Table 4.3).
-However, property income (ypr) is under-represented in the input dataset (ratio of 42%), which nonetheless corresponds to the under-coverage of the number of recipients (see Table 4.3).
+The aggregate amount of private pension income (il_ppen) matches reasonably the external source (ratio of 120%), even though the number of recipients was severely over-represented (see Table 4.3).
+In the case of property income (ypr), the aggregated amount is under-represented in the input dataset (ratio of 44%), which nonetheless corresponds to the under-coverage of the number of recipients (see Table 4.3).
 On the contrary, the aggregate amount of private transfers (ypt) are much higher in EU-SILC (ratio of 224%) than in the GSOEP.